krasimir/cssx/README.md

 */
 ```

-If it's not supported then why this library provides such functionality.
-It's because of the [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
+*If it's not supported then why this library provides such functionality?* It's because of the [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 Here is how to generate one:

 ```js
 cssx